Hafiz-sustswe/shanto-swe029.github.io/README.md

 📚 Studying <b>💻 Software Engineering</b><br>
 At <b>🎓 Shahjalal University Of Science & Technology</b>.<br>
 <a href = "https://shanto-swe029.github.io/about"> more... </a><br>
-💥To contact with me click on the following links 🌐:<br>
+💥To contact with me click on the following links 🔗:<br>
 💌 <a href = "mailto:ariful.shanto786@gmail.com"> ariful.shanto786@gmail.com </a>
 <br>
 💬 <a href = "https://facebook.com/shanto3585"> Facebook </a>